MicheleTKP/New-registrations-of-electric-vehicles-in-Europe/README.md

+# EV Registration in Europe

+## Overview

+This repository contains a detailed analysis of the trends in electric vehicle (EV) registrations across Europe.
+The project aims to provide insights into how the adoption of EVs has evolved in different European countries.

+## Key Librairies

+- Pandas - Data wrangling and cleaning using pandas.
+- Matplotlib and Seaborn - Visualization of registration trends over time.

-An overview of the trends in new registrations of electric vehicles (EVs) in Europe.
+The trends in new registrations of electric vehicles (EVs) in Europe.
 The two aspects we will be observing are :

 - EV Market Growth.
 The registration of new battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) has shown significant growth in Europe in recent years.